Java-9000/Java-1000/README.md

 ### Support our efforts:
 Like you, I too indeed have bills to pay as well...
 So you can help me help you by [buying our training](https://www.udemy.com/course/how-to-java)?

+### Honorable Mention:
+If you've data, the you might like my [SQLMate](https://github.com/soft9000/SQLMate-for-Java) code generator project?